 General Plan Amendments

-Who Sits on the MWCAC?
+Who Sits on the MWMAC?

-The Sonoma County Board of Supervisors appoints five members to the MWCAC.
-All members must reside within the referral area.
-Two members shall be nominated by the Mark West Chamber of Commerce; one member shall be nominated by the Mark West School Board; one member shall be nominated by the 4th District Supervisor from the Fulton area, and one member shall be nominated by the 4th District Supervisor to serve “at large.”
-All members shall hold office for a term of two-years or until their successor is appointed and qualified, with the exception of the initial members.
-Members can serve for up to two terms (a total of four years).
+The Sonoma County Board of Supervisors appoints five (seven?) members to the MWMAC.
+All members must reside within the defined MWMAC area.
+Two members shall be nominated by the Mark West Chamber of Commerce; one member shall be nominated by the Mark West Unified School District Board; one member shall be nominated by the 4th District Supervisor from the Fulton area, and one (three?) member(s) shall be nominated by the 4th District Supervisor to serve “at large.”
+All members shall hold office for a term of two (six?)-years.
+Members can serve for up to two (three?) terms (a total of four (six) years).
 All members shall serve at the pleasure of the Board of Supervisors and may be removed from office at any time by the Board, with or without cause.

 In addition, the Fourth District County Planning Commissioner may attend meetings as an ex-officio member.
-The Planning Commissioner is not eligible to vote at MWCAC meetings.
+The Planning Commissioner is not eligible to vote at MWMAC meetings.

-The MWCAC has two officers (Chair and Vice Chair) and one private position (Secretary).
-The Chair is responsible for conducting meetings and setting the MWCAC agenda.
+The MWMAC has two officers (Chair and Vice Chair) and one private position (Secretary).
+The Chair is responsible for conducting meetings and setting the MWMAC agenda.
 The Vice Chair supports the Chair in business matters.
-The Secretary, which is an independent contract position and is hired and compensated by the MWCAC and is responsible for public posting of the meetings, attends meetings and prepares the minutes of each meeting, as well as maintaining files.
+The Secretary, which is an independent contract position and is hired and compensated by the MWMAC and is responsible for public posting of the meetings, attends meetings and prepares the minutes of each meeting, as well as maintaining files.
 Officers serve for two year terms, with elections in January.
 Officers cannot serve more than two consecutive terms.

-Why was my Project Selected for Review by the MWCAC?
+Why was my Project Selected for Review by the MWMAC?

-The Chair of the MWCAC, with the assistance of the MWCAC Secretary, selects projects and application proposals for review based on his or her judgment of the potential impacts that the project may have on the Mark West Area.
+The Chair of the MWMAC, with the assistance of the MWMAC Secretary, selects projects and application proposals for review based on his or her judgment of the potential impacts that the project may have on the Mark West Area.

 My Plans are only Conceptual at This Point; Should I present them now?

-The advantage to appearing before the MWCAC when your project is only in the conceptual stage is that you can get a sense of the community’s response to your plans before spending a lot of time and money on a full-fledged design.
+The advantage to appearing before the MWMAC when your project is only in the conceptual stage is that you can get a sense of the community’s response to your plans before spending a lot of time and money on a full-fledged design.

-The disadvantage is that the MWCAC is more likely to be unwilling to recommend approval of your plans/proposal without seeing final details, so they may ask you to reappear when you have completed your planning.
+The disadvantage is that the MWMAC is more likely to be unwilling to recommend approval of your plans/proposal without seeing final details, so they may ask you to reappear when you have completed your planning.

-The risk of appearing late in your project planning process is that the MWCAC may recommend significant changes, or even recommend that your project be denied approval.
+The risk of appearing late in your project planning process is that the MWMAC may recommend significant changes, or even recommend that your project be denied approval.

 For projects that may generate community opposition or concerns, you might consider holding local community/neighborhood meetings before filing for a permit application.

-Most projects are handled in one hearing; however, it may be to your advantage to return to the MWCAC for consideration of your revised plan.
+Most projects are handled in one hearing; however, it may be to your advantage to return to the MWMAC for consideration of your revised plan.

-What Are the Key Areas of Concern that the MWCAC Members are Likely to Raise?
+What Are the Key Areas of Concern that the MWMAC Members are Likely to Raise?

 Concerns will inherently vary, based on the type of project or proposal being reviewed.
 Often these topics come up during Commission meetings:

-Traffic generation, particularly along windy and well-worn County roads
+Traffic generation

+Evacuation protocols

 Parking

 Event Activity